Loom Network Reaches Market Capitalization of $277.31 Million (LOOM)

 Loom Network Coin Trading

-It is usually not currently possible to buy alternative cryptocurrencies such as Loom Network directly using US dollars.
-Investors seeking to trade Loom Network should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, Coinbase or Gemini.
+It is usually not possible to buy alternative cryptocurrencies such as Loom Network directly using U.S. dollars.
+Investors seeking to trade Loom Network should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Coinbase or Gemini.
 Investors can then use their newly-acquired Bitcoin or Ethereum to buy Loom Network using one of the aforementioned exchanges.

 Receive News & Updates for Loom Network Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Loom Network and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.